(As of 31st March, 2022)

 We strive to secure superior subcontracting partners by performing corporate screening regularly and searching for new collaborating partners both domestically and overseas.
 Furthermore, we are conducting activities to raise productivity and quality, including activities with subcontracting partners, through such measures as the sharing of project risks through e-Partner contracts, a contracted business partner with high levels of specialized business expertise, as well as demands for greater security and thorough information management on the part of subcontracting partners.

-In spite of all these efforts, if we fail to secure superior subcontracting partners or maintain a good business relationship with them, we might not be able to conduct business smoothly.
+Despite all these efforts, if we fail to secure superior subcontracting partners or maintain a good business relationship with them, we might not be able to conduct business smoothly.
 Especially in subcontracting to a subcontracting partner overseas, an unexpected event might occur caused by political, economic, or social factors which are different from those in Japan.

 b.
 Contract work